-Zwift connects to your sensors (smart trainer, power meter, heart rate monitor, cadence, speed) wirelessly using either Bluetooth or ANT+.
-One frustration we see pop up on Zwift message boards repeatedly is ANT+ dropouts: those frustrating events when Zwift stops receiving data from your sensors.
-What are the typical causes of these dropouts, and how can you avoid them?
+Zwift connects to your sensors (smart trainer, power meter, heart rate monitor, cadence, speed) wirelessly using Bluetooth or ANT+.
+Usually this works wonderfully well, but occasionally Zwifters encounter the dreaded ANT+ dropout: that frustrating event when Zwift stops receiving data from your sensors.
+What causes dropouts, and how can you avoid them?

-This is by far the most common issue causing ANT+ drops, and it’s due to the inherent weaknesses of ANT+ as a wireless protocol.
+This is by far the most common reason for ANT+ drops, and it’s due to the inherent weaknesses of ANT+ as a wireless protocol.
 Fortunately, if your problem is weak signal or interference it is usually fixed quite easily.
 Here are common causes and solutions.

 If you need a cable more than about 3 meters in length you should purchase an active USB extension cable to ensure a strong signal.
-Here is one which comes highly recommend on Amazon..
+Here is one which comes highly recommended on Amazon.

 Home Wifi Channels 9-12